plone/training/docs/voltoaddons/01-addon-basics.md

 ```

 Their `main` entry in `package.json` should point to `src/index.js`,
-which should be an ES6 module with a default export, here is the default add-on configuration
+which should be an ES6 module with a default export.
-loader:
+Here is the default add-on configuration loader:

 ```jsx
 export default (config) => {